Treatment Options for Tennis Elbow

 - Corticosteroid Injections

-For more severe cases of tennis elbow that do not respond to conservative treatment, corticosteroid injections may be considered.
+For more severe cases of tennis elbow that do not respond to conservative treatment, your medical doctor may recommend corticosteroid injections.
 These injections help reduce inflammation and provide temporary pain relief.
 While corticosteroids can be effective in the short term, they should be used cautiously, as repeated use may weaken the tendon and increase the risk of further injury.

 - Shockwave Therapy